Significant Performance Variation in Sparse LU Factorizations

 March 08, 2021

-I demonstrate a family of sparse matrices with exactly the same sparsity pattern, same number of rows and columns, good numerical properties but nevertheless perform very differently from each other when factorized using the same sparse LU factorization algorithm.
-Sparse LU factorizations results in efficient and accurate solution to system of linear equations even with a nonsymmetric underlying sparse matrix.
+I demonstrate a family of sparse matrices with exactly the same sparsity pattern and the same number of rows and columns which nevertheless perform very differently from each other when factorized using the same sparse LU factorization algorithm.
+Sparse LU factorization often results in an efficient and accurate solution to a system of linear equations even with a nonsymmetric underlying sparse matrix.
 Unlike the Cholesky and QR factorizations however, LU potentially requires pivoting for numerical stability.
 For the dense case this pivoting does not really impact performance except for very large matrices.
 For the sparse case however pivoting can introduce extra fill-in - this means more FLOPS necessary to complete and larger memory footprint.
 I show the construction of the family of sparse matrices using simple Python, SciPy, and NumPy.
 I then pull 6 matrices from this family and factorize them using scipy.sparse.splu which relies on the SuperLU library.
 I measure wall clock time and memory usage for each run and show how they differ.
-I run each factorization 100 times and report statistics to try and control for nondeterministic performance caused by Python garbage collection and parallelism in the SuperLU library.
+I run each factorization 100 times and report statistics to try and control for nondeterministic performance caused by Python garbage collection and normal system noise.

 The Sparse Matrix Family

 I use a very simple matrix family to show this performance variation.
 Starting with the classic 2D Laplacian operator as a sparse matrix \( \mathbf{A} \) (output by function lap2d below), and then scale it by a diagonal matrix as follows \( \mathbf{D}\mathbf{A} \) such that the diagonal entries of \( \mathbf{D} \) span multiple orders of magnitude.
-For example in the scaling function below has parameter nmags=2 then the diagonal entries of \( \mathbf{D} \) come from the interval \( [1,100] \) and for nmags=3 they draw from the larger interval \( [1,1000] \), and so on.
+For example, if the scaling function below has parameter nmags=2, then the diagonal entries of \( \mathbf{D} \) come from the interval \( [1,100] \) and for nmags=3 they draw from the larger interval \( [1,1000] \), and so on.
 I use a fixed seed for randomly choosing the diagonal entries of \( \mathbf{D} \) for reproducibility.

 Note that all matrices have the same size, using mx=my=512 to construct the initial 2D Laplacian sparse matrix.